rothos/choice/index.md

 All anger finds its strength and basis in fear.
 All passion finds its strength and basis in love.
 Where there is no desire, there can be no passion.

 An angry person has consciously forgotten what they really care about and who or what they truly love.
 A passionate person remembers what the angry person has forgotten[[<p>A person who is only conscious of their anger tends to make very poor choices.
 They are ineffective at changing a situation so that it accurately supports that underlying desire (enabling a return to love).
 They are reacting rather than acting or responding.
-The expression of love is distorted in anger.</p><p>Passionate express, in contrast, tends to be more conscious and pure, supporting and enabling all concerned to realize significance and return to love.
+The expression of love is distorted in anger.</p><p>Passionate expression, in contrast, tends to be more conscious and pure, supporting and enabling all concerned to realize significance and return to love.
 Passion is effective to the extent that it realizes love with clarity and intensity (without distortion).</p>]].

 Anger always has, at its basis, fear.
 Anger is a desire to change the outside world.
 To truly know what one wishes to change and why, is to recognize the fear at the root of anger.